binkum01/binrepo/README.md

-# My Express Pug App
+# My Express Pug Application

 This is a simple Express application built with TypeScript and Pug as the templating engine.